Rules

 After each point the server changes side to serve.
 The service

-changes from one player to another after every five points
+changes from one player to another after every

 scored.